nrpeyton/Cisco-Python-Programming/Misc/file.methods().md

 file.writelines(lines, /)  # Write a list of lines at the current file position.
 Newline separators ('\n') are not added.

 #                                                 READING (r, r+, w+, a+)
-file.read([size=- 1], /)  # Reads entire file or number of characters/bytes from current position, returning empty string at EOF.
+file.read([size= -1], /)  # Reads entire file or number of characters/bytes from current position, returning empty string at EOF.

-file.readline([size=- 1], /)  # Returns the next line from the file up to the newline character or size of byteas, whichever is first.
+file.readline([size = -1], /)  # Returns the next line from the file up to the newline character or size of byteas, whichever is first.
                               #If EOF, returns an empty string.

-file.readlines(hint=- 1, /): # Returns the next list of lines from the file.
+file.readlines(hint = -1, /): # Returns the next list of lines from the file.
 If 'hint' bytes (approximate) are read, no further lines are read.
                              # An empty list is returned if EOF.